Wednesday, December 31, 2014

 Having said that I am also very discreet.
 I don't contact anyone unless I am specifically asked to do that by way of mailing list or an email to me that asks for a response.
 I would never, nor have I ever, initiated unwanted contact.
 I consider my integrity about this to be unimpeachable.

 I enjoy the occasional email from you, though, or text saying that I'm thought of.
 I love the little notes that show I'm on your radar and you think of me.
-I much prefer sexy notes to 'love' ones (we all know I am not ever going to move into the place of 'significant other' so we should keep those to a bare minimum, also known as rarely-if-ever).
+I much prefer sexy notes to 'love' ones (we all know I am not ever going to move into the place of 'significant other' so we should avoid those).

 I want this to be a fantasy.
 I don't want to replace anyone, I don't want to intrude on your life.
 I want to be this happy, sexy place you come to when the world stresses you out, when you need to breathe in something sweet and sensual, when you want to get away from it all.
 And not to dampen all the hot talk about our bodies and what happens when they 'collide,' but there is a value to that.